-A bumpy ride for Hyundai Motor Company over use of EON trademark
+A bumpy ride for Hyundai - .PDF file.

 Hyundai Motor Company filed a UK trademark application for the words Hyundai EON, which E.ON AG opposed on the basis of its existing community trademark registration for the word E.ON in stylised form.
 E.ON claimed, among other grounds, there was a likelihood of confusion between the marks.